Operation Kaveri: Operation

-Alarmed by the growing tensions and the conflict, India joined several other countries to make a massive evacuation of nationals and citizens from Sudan, the next day India announced the start of Operation Kaveri as 500 Indians were reported in Port Sudan.
+India announced the start of Operation Kaveri on 25 April 2023 as 500 Indians were reported in Port Sudan.

 On 24 April, External Affairs Ministry said two C-130J aircraft and Garud Commando Force operatives of the Indian Air Force were on standby in Jeddah, Saudi Arabia as part of preparations for evacuation, while the Indian Navy's had reached Port Sudan.

 On 25 April, 278 Indians were transported by sea to INS Sumedha.

 On the night of April 27–28, a C-130J aircraft of the Indian Air Force with 121 Indians took off from Wadi Seidna Air Base.
 The flight was dangerous, as fighting was going on in this area (later a Turkish plane would come under fire here).
 Approaching the airstrip, the IAF pilots used their onboard electro-optical and infrared sensors to ensure that the runway was free of obstructions and no inimical forces were in the vicinity.
-The pilots adopted a tactical approach—as done in war zones—using night vision goggles.
-On landing, the aircraft engines were kept running while eight IAF Garud commandos, fully armed with automatic weapons, located, verified and secured the passengers and their luggage into the aircraft.
-The take-off from the runway was again carried out with night vision goggles.
+The pilots used night vision goggles.
+On landing, the aircraft engines were kept running while eight IAF Garud commandos located, verified and secured the passengers and their luggage into the aircraft.

 A total of 754 Indian citizens were evacuated on 28 April.
 Among those rescued was an employee of the French diplomatic mission, as well as his family.

 Nearly 2,400 Indian citizens evacuated from Sudan as of 29 April 2023.

 Nearly 231 Indian citizens (most of them from Gujarat) were evacuated from Sudan on 2 May 2023.

 India completed the evacuation of Hakki Pikki tribe members of Karnataka from Sudan.
-The Indian evacuees including the Hakki Pikki tribes were housed in a school in Port Sudan, before being flown to Jiddah.
+The Indian evacuees including the Hakki Pikki tribes were housed in a school in Port Sudan, before being flown to Jeddah.